prosher/omp4/README.md

 ./omp4 -1 test_data/in.pgm test_data/out.pgm
 ```

-Program will update or create output image with the result of pre-set segment brightnesses and provide measured runtime of the program
-(only algorithm, excluding reading and writing files).
+The program will update or create an output image file and provide measured runtime of the algorithm (excluding reading to files and writing from them).

-Launch first argument can also accept additional values:
+The first launch argument can also accept additional values:

-* `0: Run with disabled OpenMP directives`
+* `-1: Run with disabled OpenMP directives`

-* `-1: Run with all threads enabled`
+* `0: Run with all threads enabled`

 ### Testing

-Run `test.sh` shell script and provide amount of threads it will run progam on and number of launches respectively:
+Run a `test.sh` shell script and provide the amount of threads it will run the program on and the number of launches respectively:

 ```
 ./test.sh 8 5
 ```

-Script will run program on two files `in.pgm` and `in8k.pgm` and produce verbose output of runtime measures.
+The script will run the program on two files `in.pgm` and `in8k.pgm` and produce a verbose output of runtime measures.
-The first image contains 500x500 dots, the second one contains 7680x4320 dots.
+The first given image `test_data/in.pgm` contains 500x500 dots, the second, `test_data/in8k.pgm`, contains 7680x4320 dots.
-As a result, with the first image threads will be most loaded while counting thresholds, with the second image it will be histogram.
+As a result, with the first image most of the runtime calculations will be represent counting thresholds, with the second image - counting the histogram.

 ##

-Repository also contains a report in Russian with more precise description of the program and its results.
+This repository also contains a report in Russian, providing more precise description of the program and runtime measurements analysis.